 I applied for the nursing or dental program, but I don’t expect an acceptance notification to the program until the end of summer.
 Should I apply for scholarships during the application period?

-In August, only students that have submitted a scholarship application during the application period and are accepted in the programs listed above will be considered for these scholarships.
+In August, only students who have submitted a scholarship application during the application period and are accepted in the programs listed above will be considered for these scholarships.

 I have a question regarding the application.
 Who can help me?